Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Results of image generation with a wGAN

 \subsection{Training}

 For each choice of training and validation data in the cross-validation procedure a \gls{wgan} training run is launched on the corresponding training set.
-The training is performed with a single NVIDIA A100 GPU provided by the Maxwell cluster at DESY for 40k generator iterations.
+The training is performed with a single NVIDIA A100 GPU provided by the Maxwell cluster at DESY for 40k generator iterations, i.e. weight updates.
 A batch size of 400 is chosen and one training run takes roughly seven hours to complete.
+The choice of the batch size did not have a strong impact on the performance of the model, so that we chose a size that still comfortably fits into the GPU's memory, while being large enough to fully profit from the computing speed-up of larger batches.
 The generator and critic weights are saved every 250 iterations, allowing to scan for the best training state later on, as described in the following section.
+Choosing such an iteration for every model and training run is necessary as \gls{wgan} training runs generally do not converge fully but rather fluctuate around an optimal value.
+This means that it is not instructive to simply use the final state of the model after training and instead other metrics need to be studied to choose an optimal working point.
+While comparing different model setups, we are only interested in the performance of these optimal working points.
+All models are implemented and trained in PyTorch \citep{pytorch}.
+For an overview of training details we refer to \autoref{tab:hyperparam}.
+The choice of hyperparameters is inspired by values obtained by \citet{Buhmann_2021}.
+With the exception of the learning rate, other hyperparameters have not been further optimised.